gomorpheus/morpheus-docs/getting_started/guides/groups_roles_perms.rst

 .. image:: /images/integration_guides/perms_guide/4roleGroupAccess.png

 In addition to Roles for handling Group access, we need additional Role sets which will control our feature access.
 For example, we might have highly permissive feature access for administrators and more restrictive ones for developers or other users who have specific responsibilities requiring access to just a few specific areas of the UI.
+These additional Roles are created in the same way as the Group Roles we just created but all Group access will be set to "None" and the appropriate feature access will be configured on the "Feature Access" tab.

 Users
 -----